 “I’m bringing together everything I’m passionate about.”

 With Desert Dwellers flash cards, all of my loves – painting, graphic design, and of course my little boy – come together.
 My parents are both retired teachers and I have taught visual communications at a local university.
 I love nothing more than seeing my flash cards in action – in a game, or a classroom.
 That’s why I included activities in the flash card sets too.
-Want me to present to your school?
+I love working with schools too.

 “No batteries required – just how I like it.”

 As a parent and a business owner, my life can get crazy.
 And even though I make my living through computers and new technology, sometimes I love for my family to just get back to basics – creating art, playing Legos and making music with our band The Nap Skippers.
 I hope my flash cards fit right in with that mindset: a slower pace, quality time, and definitely no batteries!